Georgian wine PDO

 Overview

-Tibaani is one of Georgia's most traditional PDOs (Protected Designations of Origin), known for its dry amber and white wines made primarily from Rkatsiteli (რქაწითელი).
-Located near the village of Tibaani in eastern Kakheti, the appellation sits at the foot of the Tsiv-Gombori Range, where centuries of continuous qvevri winemaking have shaped one of the most distinctive styles in the region.
+Tibaani is one of Georgia's most traditional PDOs (Protected Designation of Origin), defined by dry amber and white wines made primarily from Rkatsiteli (რქაწითელი).
+Located near the village of Tibaani in eastern Kakheti, the appellation lies at the foothills of the Tsiv-Gombori Range, an area with an unbroken history of qvevri winemaking stretching back centuries.

-Tibaani is revered for producing powerful, structured, and deeply colored amber wines - fermented and aged with skins and stems in buried clay qvevri.
-These wines are bold, textural, and long-lived, representing the archetype of traditional Kakhetian amber winemaking.
+The reputation of Tibaani rests on its deeply structured amber wines, fermented and aged with skins and stems in buried clay qvevri.
+These wines are bold, tactile, and age-worthy, representing one of the purest expressions of traditional Kakhetian winemaking.

 Geography & climate

-The Tibaani PDO is situated on the southern edge of the Alazani Valley, in the Dedoplistskaro and Telavi municipalities, between 300 and 600 meters above sea level.
-Soils are alluvial and clay-limestone, with patches of sand and gravel that encourage deep rooting and mineral uptake.
+The Tibaani PDO occupies the southern edge of the Alazani Valley, spanning parts of the Dedoplistskaro and Telavi municipalities at elevations between 300 and 600 meters above sea level.
+Vineyard soils are predominantly alluvial with a high clay and limestone content, alongside pockets of sand and gravel that promote deep root systems.

 Authorized grape varieties